akhodakivskiy/VimFx/documentation/options.md

 ### Blacklist

-Space separated list of URLs where VimFx should automatically enter Ignore mode.
+Space separated list of URL patterns where VimFx should automatically enter Ignore mode.
 Example:

     *example.com*  http://example.org/editor/*

+The fastest way to blacklist the page you’re currently on, is to use the `gB` command.
+It opens a modal with a text input filled in with the blacklist, and with `*currentdomain.com*` added at the start for you!
+Edit it if needed, or just press `<enter>` straight away to save.
+Ignore mode is then automatically entered (if the URL patterns apply).

 Note that the URLs in the list must match the current URL _entirely_ for it to apply.
 Therefore it is easiest to always use the `*` wildcard (which matches